Manage roles in all your clusters with Platform9 cluster profiles engine

 Our UI offers great features for comparing a profile to a cluster as well as importing/exporting drift analysis for detailed differences.
 Some of these actions can also be automated on a recurring basis.
 Remember our environments?
 You need to know when a role difference between them occurs and what the impact will be if a profile was applied.
 You may also want to archive profile definitions every so often as a backup.

 There is a sub-feature of our Qbert API called sunpike.
 When the profiles engine was installed on the cluster (see above), the operator added several custom resource definitions (CRD) to the cluster.
 These CRDs add new endpoints to the K8s API for accomplishing everything related to cluster profiles.
-Please contact us to learn more about these endpoints and how to consume them.
-We would love to get your automation delivering the perfect data.

 - Platform9 Managed Kubernetes and Tanzu Community Edition - December 16, 2021